-1. A physician and a pharmacist who are licensed and practicing their respective professions in this state are eligible, provided the conditions of this section and any applicable statutes are met, to

-- 2. A physician may have a collaborative agreement with no more than three eligible pharmacists unless the physician's licensing board specifies otherwise based on individual circumstances.
+- 1. A physician and a pharmacist who are licensed and practicing their respective professions in this state are eligible, provided the conditions of this section and any applicable statutes are met, to enter into the collaborative agreement allowing the pharmacist to provide prescription drug therapy to patients in an institutional setting on a limited basis. - 2.
+A physician may have a collaborative agreement with no more than three eligible pharmacists unless the physician's licensing board specifies otherwise based on individual circumstances.
 A pharmacist may have a collaborative agreement with one or more physicians, the number of which may be limited by the board based on individual circumstances. - 3.
 The collaborative agreement serves as a formal arrangement between an individual pharmacist and an individual collaborative supervising physician and is operative only within the institutional setting identified on the collaborative agreement form. - 4.
 Each individual collaborative agreement must be reviewed by the board of medical examiners and the board of pharmacy, and will not become effective until both boards grant approval and notify the parties.
 Each agreement must be reviewed at least every two years or when modifications are proposed by the parties, and must receive continued approval from both boards in order to remain in effect. - 5.
 A collaborative agreement may be terminated by either board for good cause, including adverse action taken against either licensee.
 Noncompliance with the terms of these rules or of a collaborative agreement may be considered evidence of unprofessional conduct by either board. - 6.
 Either party of a collaborative agreement may terminate the agreement at will by notifying either board of their desire to do so. - 7.
 Neither party to a collaborative agreement may seek to gain personal financial benefit by participating in any incentive-based program that influences or encourages therapeutic or product changes.

-History: Effective December 1, 1996.
 General Authority: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4 Law Implemented: NDCC 28-32-02, 43-15-10(9)(12)(14), 43-15-31.4